dbones/dbones.github.io/about.md

 permalink: /about/
 title: About
 tagline: its a geek thing
-tags:
+tags: [about]
-  - about
 modified: "21-07-2014"
 comments: false
 image:
-  feature: null
+  feature:
-  credit: null
+  credit:
-  creditlink: null
+  creditlink:
 published: true
 ---